ssnaveenprakash/slate/README.md

 # slate
-Slate is a modern and sleek component library written angular
+Slate is a modern and sleek component library written in angular